nkt305miami/tronsr-template/COMMUNITY_PLAN.md

 **Social Media**
 Eder Texeira has a crypto Youtube Channel with over 3,500 subscribers and over 100,000 page views.
 This group will be converted into a Tron focused channel.

-**Why is TronSpark not able to increase the Community Rewards to 70-100%?**
-TronSpark is a staffed endeavor that is dedicated to adding value to every TRX holder.
-In order to provide quality professional content on our platform, we must dedicate the resources necessary in order to achieve this.
-We firmly believe that the fruits of our labor will be reflected in the price of TRX going forward.
-Furthermore, as our site expands, and ad revenues grow, we will channel these revenues towards Community Rewards programs.
-At some point, we may not have to rely on the Super Representative token distribution, therefore, an increase of the  community rewards may be possible.

 Please always remember that getting 100% rewards on a token that is losing value, is not our objective.
 Our mission is to help the Tron ecosystem grow, thereby, delivering value to ALL TRX holders.